Why do people on trains and buses have

 simply make the noise twice as loud?

-Sound is energy travelling through the air in waves.
+Sound is energy traveling through the air in waves.
 Sound waves

 don't look like the waves on the sea—indeed, you can't see them at

 all.
-If you could see sound travelling, you'd see it squeezing air
+If you could see sound traveling, you'd see it squeezing air

 molecules together in some places and stretching them out in others.
 In